Get

 2. Wash Your Hands After Petting the Cat

 Additionally, wash your hands after you pet or brush your cat.
 Every time you touch your cat, the protein from their body sticks to your hand.
-Simply taking a few minutes to wash your hands will minimize allergens and spread of the protein.
+Simply taking a few minutes to wash your hands will minimize allergens and the spread of the protein.

 3. Minimize How Often You Touch Your Cat